guidugli/ansible-role-nginx/README.md

 Changes the limit on the maximum number of open files (RLIMIT_NOFILE) for worker processes.
 Used to increase the limit without restarting the main process.

-    nginx_multi_accept: "off"
+    nginx_multi_accept: false

-multi_accept off: a worker accepts just a single connection, handles it and then returns to the kernel for the next event to process.
+multi_accept false: a worker accepts just a single connection, handles it and then returns to the kernel for the next event to process.

     nginx_use_epoll: false